Concepts

 • started_at: UTC run start time.

-• mode: source for the normal source-built runner or packaged for make e2e-packaged.
+• mode: source for the normal source-built runner, packaged for make e2e-packaged, or live for make e2e-live.

 • binary: executable path plus whether it was an external packaged binary.